 Hard drive configuration options for an off-box SQL Server

-Data throughput of the SQL Server is a key consideration for Workflow performance.
+Data throughput of the SQL Server is a key consideration for ServiceDesk performance.
 The way that you configure your disk drives in SQL Server has a key influence on throughput.
 The hard drive speed also has an influence on throughput.
 It is recommended to use high performance hard disks.
 For example, you can use 10k rpm to 15k rpm SAS drives in a striped array.

-For the best performance, make sure that the operating system, SQL data file, TempDB database, and the log file each have a dedicated volume, and associated controller channel.
+For best performance, make sure that the operating system, SQL data file, TempDB database, and the log file each have a dedicated volume, and associated controller channel.
 The data file requires both high read-write performance and redundancy.
 RAID 10 and RAID 0+1 are good configurations for the data file.
 RAID 0+1 has similar throughput as RAID 10, but its configuration helps simplify additional storage growth.
 RAID level 5 is not ideal for the database performance because it requires additional Read/Write activities for parity.

 The TempDB database needs high read-write performance, but redundancy is not necessary.
 The TempDB database acts as a temporary working area for many processes.
 The TempDB database requires very high speed; however, it is not used for storage, and it is cleared regularly.

 The transaction log also requires high disk throughput for optimal system performance.
 It should be hosted on a RAID 10.